TheLocehiliosan/yadm/_docs/035_common_usage.md

 commit.

 <i class="fa fa-fw fa-asterisk" aria-hidden="true"></i> `yadm list -a`
-: Print  a list of files managed by **yadm**.
+: Print  a list of files managed by yadm.
 The -a option will cause all managed files to be listed.
 Otherwise, the list will only include files from the current directory or below.